ThisUsernameStillDoesntExist/IA54-Drones-Swarm/README.md

 - optimize performances (try to remove costly synchronize)
 - resolve charge conflict with several drones at dockstation (communicate)

-- It would be better and more consistent to work only with continuous space, at least to check whether a drone has arrived to a particular location

 TODO :
-- factorize code a lot and move redundant things into subfunctions, thing of a way to integrate the lists of objects into the AI knowledge
+- factorize code a lot and move redundant things into subfunctions
-- add delay/deadline to drone deliveries
 - remove unnecessary getters/setters at the end
 - every hardcoded value should be put in an attribute of a special parameters class (this allow to change every value, and factorize code -> all parameters values can be found in the same class)
-- packages, dockstations and all environment objects should extend Worldobject (and be synchronized with space coords)
 - link charge to real drone battery and support plug to station